chenshaoyu1995/InstantReality/README.md

-# Instant Reality: Gaze-Contingent Perceptual Optimization for 3D Immersive Streaming
+# Instant Reality: Gaze-Contingent Perceptual Optimization for 3D Virtual Reality Streaming

 This main branch demonstrates the computation pipeline of the proposed method without neural acceleration.